 219b.
-Research Methods in Cognitive Science

-(1)

-(Same as Psychology 219b) In this course, students learn to apply the principal methodologies of cognitive science to a specific problem in the field, such as sentence processing or visual form perception.
+Research Methods in Cognitive Science (Same as Psychology 219b) In this course, students learn to apply the principal methodologies of cognitive science to a specific problem in the field, such as sentence processing or visual form perception.
 The methods are drawn from human neurophysiology, experimental cognitive psychology, computer modeling, linguistic and logical analysis, and other appropriate investigative tools, depending on the specific issue chosen for study.
 A major goal of the course is to give students hands-on experience with the use and coordination of research techniques and strategies characteristic of contemporary cognitive science.
 The program faculty.

-Prerequisites: Psychology 200, and either Cognitive Science 211, 213, or 215
+Prerequisite: Psychology 200, and either Cognitive Science 211, 213, or 215 280b.
+Modeling Cognitive Processes (1 Within Cognitive Science, models and simulations function as tests of hypotheses, demonstrations of mechanisms, and explanations of complex systems.
+Moreover, they are central to the effort to build artificial intelligence.
+This course introduces basic theory of cognitive modeling and simulation, providing a general background in the major modeling approaches in the field, from production systems to neural network architectures.
+Exercises include work with specific modeling techniques applied to a variety of cognitive phenomena, including especially those that involve dynamic processes that unfold in time.
+Mr. Livingston.
+Prerequisite: Cognitive Science 100 or permission of instructor.
+281a.
+Cutting Edge Cognitive Science (1) The goal of this course is to provide an opportunity for students to explore a selected set of cutting-edge ideas from the field of cognitive science in greater depth than is possible in the core cognitive science curriculum.
+These include the areas of methodology, the implications of embodiment and situatedness, modularity, cultural differences in cognition, and the cognitive self.
+The course is bookdriven and discussion-intense.
+Ms. Broude.
+Prerequisite: Cognitive Science 100 or permission of instructor.
 290a and b.
-Field Work

-(1⁄2 or 1)

-298a and b.
-Independent Work

-(1⁄2 or 1)

-300-301.
-Senior Thesis

-(1)

-A thesis written in two semesters for 1 unit.
+Field Work (1⁄2 or 1) 298a and b.
+Independent Work (1⁄2 or 1) 300-301.
+Senior Thesis (1) A thesis written in two semesters for 1 unit.

 302a. and b.
-Senior Thesis

-(1)

-A thesis written in one semester for 1 unit.
+Senior Thesis (1) A thesis written in one semester for 1 unit.

 311b.
-Seminar in Cognitive Science

-(1)

-The topic of the seminar varies regularly, but is always focused on some aspect of thought, language, perception, or action considered from the unique, synthetic perspective of cognitive science.
+Seminar in Cognitive Science (1 The topic of the seminar varies regularly, but is always focused on some aspect of thought, language, perception, or action considered from the unique, synthetic perspective of cognitive science.
 The seminar is team-taught by faculty members in the program.
 May be repeated for credit if the topic has changed.

-Topic for 2008/09: Language and the Infinite Mind.
-A study of recursion in natural languages, poverty of the stimulus arguments for innate structures, the relationship between language and understanding other minds, and the relationship between language and other areas of cognition.
-Ms. Andrews and Mr. Lam.

-Prerequisite: Special permission of the instructor and Cognitive Science 100 and either one Cognitive Science 200-level course or Philosophy 226.
+Topic for 2009/10: Representations.
+How are perceptions, knowledge, and action encoded in biological and artificial agents?
+What is the relationship between what is being represented and the representation itself?
+How is the agent able to understand the meaning of its representations?
+How does an agent represent itself, how does it represent others, and how does it tell the difference?
+Is it useful to talk about representations in cognitive agents at all?
+In this seminar, we explore these and other questions about representations through such lenses as classical cognitivism, connectionism, dynamic systems theory, the embodied mind perspective and neuroscience.
+Ms. Broude and Ms. Christensen.
+Prerequisite: Cognitive Science 100 and either Cognitive Science 211, 213, or 215.
 One 3-hour period.